sekunho/swoogle/README.md

 These changes won't be implemented here, unless the swapi.dev maintainer decides to do the same as well. `swapi` is just meant to be compatible with swapi.dev.

+I'm not so satisfied with the current database of SW stuff so I might just branch away from swapi.dev.
+I'd like to add descriptions to resources, or some trivia about them.
+Maybe I'll implement the improvements I've listed above.
+Who knows?